tylerpearson/serverless-election-aws/README.md

 The DynamoDB tables exist in each region and use [Global Tables](https://aws.amazon.com/dynamodb/global-tables/) to keep data in sync between regions.
 Auto-scaling is enabled to better handle fluctuations of reads and writes to each table.

+Logs are sent to Cloudwatch and can act as an audit trail of the votes that have been cast.

 The primary AWS services used in this setup are Lambda, API Gateway, Route 53, DynamoDB, S3, Cloudfront, Cloudwatch, KMS, and SQS.

 The Terraform templates and code used is at [github.com/tylerpearson/election-on-aws](https://github.com/tylerpearson/election-on-aws).

+## Election Day simulation

+The `scripts` directory contains

 ## Blog post